Stuart Coupe, presenter of 2Ser’s Dirt Music called Upwey, “One of my favourite singer songwriter albums this year.”

 Bill Hunt cuts across musical genres like a thwart saw, from delicately picked ballads to impassioned rhythmic storms wrung out of life as it veers from ennui to catastrophe taking in most stops between.

-Quietly spoken, shy (when not drinking) and self-effacing, Hunt’s manner on stage is a flux of nervous energy mixed with a stillness that can be as captivating as it is at times unnerving, all leavened by a self-deprecating sense of humour and deep respect for his audience.
+Quietly spoken, Hunt’s manner on stage is a flux of nervous energy mixed with a stillness that can be as captivating as it is at times unnerving, all leavened by a self-deprecating sense of humour and deep respect for his audience.

 Melbourne born but residing in Sydney N.S.W., Hunt’s first album, Upwey (2016), received positive reviews and airplay on regional and metropolitan community radio across Australia.